James Moroka

-James Sebe Moroka, OLG (16 March 1891 – 10 November 1985) was a medical doctor and a politician, who was the president of the African National Congress 1949–1952.
+James Sebe Moroka, OLG (16 March 1891 – 10 November 1985) was a medical doctor and a politician, who was the president of the African National Congress (ANC) from 1949 to 1952.

 Moroka was elected as the president of the ANC by the support of the African National Congress Youth League and its leaders Walter Sisulu and Nelson Mandela in December 1949.
-During Moroka's presidency, the ANC started to implement more militant tactics in fighting the country's Apartheid regime.
+During Moroka's presidency, the ANC started to implement more militant tactics in fighting the country's apartheid regime.